olgarithms/sphinx-tutorial/docs/glossary.md

 ---

-1. What is `Sphinx`?
+1. What is Sphinx?

-   `Sphinx` is a tool that makes it easy to create documentation.
+   Sphinx is a tool that makes it easy to create documentation.
 It supports various output formats including `HTML`, and has powerful extensions that to help keep your API documentation up to date.

 2. What is `reStructuredText`?

    A plaintext markup syntax and parser. `reStructuredText` files use the extension `.rst`.
-   `Sphinx` primarily parses `.rst` files and generates files in your target format (like HTML, or PDF).
+   Sphinx primarily parses `.rst` files and generates files in your target format (like HTML, or PDF).

 3. What is a `docstring`?

    A string literal specified in source code that is used to document a specific segment of code.
-   Usually follows a specific format parsable by various tools, including `Sphinx`.
+   Usually follows a specific format parsable by various tools, including Sphinx.

-4. What is `PyPI`?
+4. What is PyPI?

-   `PyPI` (pronounced Pie-'P'-'I') is the Python Package Index ([docs](https://pypi.org/)).
+   PyPI (pronounced Pie-'P'-'I') is the Python Package Index ([docs](https://pypi.org/)).
 It's the default, global Python package mirror.

 <br />